 Where is the spillage kit found?
 Where is the policy found?
 Management of a dry and wet (liquid) spillage

 2.1.4.2 Describe the action you would take if staff are contaminated by SACT spillage.
-How would you replace the spillage kit once it had been used?
-What documentation would you complete?
 (Local Spillage Policy; Record Keeping / Documentation Policy; Waste Management Policy)

 Actions Replacing spillage kit Documentation

 2.1.5 Oncology emergencies